If you had been reading my previous articles, you will know that finally, Saudi Arabia started issuing tourist visas in December 2018.

 Airbnb – The most budget option is renting a room or an apartment through Airbnb.
 In Jeddah and Riyadh, you can find loads of different choices and, if you create a new account through my link, you will get up to 35€ of free credit in your next booking.

-Hotels – There are hotels all over the country, especially aparthotels, which tend to be the most budget options but they are great indeed.
-In the itinerary section, I am giving you the best options per city.
+Hotels – There are hotels all over the country, especially aparthotels, which tend to be the most budget options but they are great.
+In the itinerary section, I will give you the best options for each city.

 Travel Insurance for Saudi Arabia